signalfx/integrations/collectd-nginx/README.md

 ### DESCRIPTION

-Use the NGINX plugin for collectd to send data about NGINX to SignalFx.
+Use the NGINX plugin for collectd to monitor NGINX webserver performance.

 #### FEATURES